 Our team of periodontists has received extensive training in dental implantology.
 Drs.
-Wilson, Pope, and Valderrama continue to study the latest advances in dental implant surgery.
+Wilson, Pope, and Valderrama continue to study, write and lecture about the latest advances in dental implant surgery.
 Additionally, all of our periodontists teach continuing education courses to general dentists and post-doctoral residents in the areas of implant placement, socket enhancement, and bone grafting.

 Contact us at Dallas Office Phone Number 214-691-2404 for more information.